 A 'dangerous' agreement

-, who has expressed very public opposition to any agreement with Iran, has also upped the pressure on the United States.
+The re-election of Israeli Prime Minister Benjamin Netanyahu, who has expressed very public opposition to any agreement with Iran, has also upped the pressure on the United States.

 On Wednesday, Netanyahu said his feelings towards the deal remained unchanged.